ColDog5044/ColDog5044.github.io/_posts/2025-05-10-How-to-Setup-Domain-Controllers-Pt1.md

 ### What's Next

 Your server is now ready for Active Directory Domain Services installation.
-In [Part 2]({% post_url 2025-05-10-How-to-Setup-Domain-Controllers-Pt2 %}), we'll:
+In [Part 2]({% post_url 2025-05-10-How-to-Setup-Domain-Controllers-Pt2 %}), I'll show you how to:
 - Install the Active Directory Domain Services role
 - Promote the server to a domain controller
 - Create your first Active Directory forest and domain